sirajuddin97/NSB-Live/README.md

 This project is still in development.
 I will update this README with some pictures soon.

 ### Donations
-Please consider donating to support the development.
+Please consider donating to support the development.<br>
-With PayPal: -
+With PayPal: -<br>
-With BTC: 1PgiCMnKq9GJhGVhYQb4Ptr4HJZoVkn2Zc
+With BTC: 1PgiCMnKq9GJhGVhYQb4Ptr4HJZoVkn2Zc<br>
-With ETH: -
+With ETH: -<br>